shekkbuilder/C-3/Notes/README.md

 ### Nesting structures

-It's also possible to nest structures like using two coordinates to construct a rectangle
+You can nest structures like using two coordinates to construct a rectangle.

 	struct rectangle
 	{